-I have heard a fourth grader I am homeschooling in math and language referred to as being ADD.
+I recently heard a fourth grader I am homeschooling in math and language referred to as being ADD.
 His supervising teacher said, “I’m sure you already have noticed signs of ADD.”
 I find that this term is used far too often and misused in many cases.
-In his case, I do not agree with her assessment, because what I have seen in the short time I have worked with him, is a boy with some deeply seeded beliefs and emotions connected to to an unrealistic expectation for a specific quality of his work.
+In his case, I do not agree with her assessment, because what I have seen in the short time I have worked with him, is a boy with some deeply seeded beliefs and emotions connected to to an unrealistic expectation of perfection in his work.

 As with a procrastinator, ADD may be a sign of being overwhelmed with expectations that are unrealistic.
-Often, reluctance to complete work and what appears to be distraction are a result of underlying fears of not being perfect.
+Often, reluctance to complete work and what appears to be distraction are a result of underlying fears of not living up to parents’ and teachers’ expectations.
 This is the case with this fourth grader.